ACloudGuru/AdvancedCloudFormation/README.md

 # A Cloud Guru - Advanced Cloud Formation

-Prepared by Adrian Cantrill 2016 updates 2019 - revised AMIs and tweaks
+Prepared by Adrian Cantrill 2016

+## Updated :
+- Dec 2017 - Ported to this new Repo
+- Jan 2019 - revised AMIs, updated template names to make the linux version clear, and small tweaks to the scripts to fix minor bugs.

-(c) A Cloud Guru 2016
+(c) A Cloud Guru 2016, 2019

 Lab files for A Cloud Guru - Advanced CloudFormation Course